SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Empirical Study on ERC Rules

 \subsection{Violation Impact (Why)}

-We analyze the security implications of rule violations to understand why the rules are specified, and categorize the rules' impacts into three levels in Table~\ref{tab:study}.
+We analyze the security risks of rule violations to understand the rules’ rationale, and categorize their impacts into three levels, as shown in Table~\ref{tab:study}.

-\italicparagraph{High.} A rule is deemed to have a high-security impact if there exists a clear attack path exploiting its violation, resulting in financial loss.
-As shown in Table~\ref{tab:study}, 36 rules fall into this category, encompassing all rules related to privilege checks.
-For instance, the failure to verify an operator's privilege can enable a hacker to pilfer tokens (\eg, Figure~\ref{fig:20-high}) and neglect to inspect whether a recipient address is non-zero can lead to tokens being lost permanently.
+\indentitalicparagraph{High.} A rule is considered high-impact if violating it allows attackers to craft malicious inputs for a public function to trigger unauthorized token transfers, incorrect token balances or allowances, or permanent token loss.
+Such violations present a direct attack path leading to financial losses.
+As shown in Table~\ref{tab:study}, 36 rules fall into this category, including all rules related to privilege checks.
+For example, failing to verify an operator’s permissions allows NFT theft (\eg, Figure~\ref{fig:721-high}), while not checking a recipient address is non-zero causes tokens to be lost forever.

-Regarding the rules governing the functionalities, non-compliance with 12 of them can also result in financial loss.
-Of these, 9 rules outline how to generate return values representing token ownership or privileges to operate tokens, such as \texttt{balanceOf()} returning the number of tokens of an address.
-Errors that provide incorrect returns for these functions can lead to valid tokens being trapped in an address or allow an address to manipulate tokens without necessary privilege.
-The remaining three rules pertain to the correct updating of token ownership.
-For instance, ERC20 requires function \texttt{approve(address \_spender, uint256 \_value)} to use \texttt{\_value} to overwrite the amount of tokens the message caller authorizes \texttt{\_spender} to manage.
+Among the functionality requirement rules, violating 12 can also lead to financial losses.
+Of these, nine rules outline how to generate return values representing token ownership or privileges to operate tokens, such as \texttt{balanceOf()} returning an address’s token balance.
+Errors that provide incorrect returns for these functions can trap tokens in an address or allow unauthorized token manipulation.
+The remaining three rules ensure proper token ownership updates.
+For instance, ERC20 requires function \texttt{approve(address \_spender, uint256 \_value)} to overwrite the amount of tokens \texttt{\_spender} authorizes the message caller to manipulate with \texttt{\_value}.

 \if 0 For example, ERC3525 mandates that the receiver's slot of transferred tokens must match the sender's.
 As each slot in ERC3525 represents a type of tokens, violating this rule can cause tokens with a high value to transform into tokens with a low value after a transfer.
 ERC721, ERC1155, and ERC3525 all require inspection of whether an address has the capability to handle received tokens during a token transfer to prevent tokens from becoming trapped in the recipient address.
 These rules pertain to code usage and also have a high impact. \fi